pytest-dev/pyfakefs/docs/usage.rst

 .........
 If True (the default), patched and non-patched modules are cached between tests to avoid the performance hit of the file system function lookup (the patching itself is reverted after each test).
-As this is a new feature, this argument allows to turn it off in case it causes any problems:
+This argument allows to turn it off in case it causes any problems:

 .. code:: python